Skip to Main Content Skip to Footer

 Research Interests

 Dr. Weber’s research addresses the organization of mammals’ physiology and behavior into circadian (daily) rhythms by the nervous system.
 Experiments in the lab address how the circadian system influences other aspects of physiology & behavior.
-Current student projects include studies of chronic circadian disruption on behavior, physiology and neurochemistry in mice, with a special emphasis on potential links to the onset of diabetes and obesity.
+Current student projects include studies of chronic circadian disruption on behavior, physiology and neurochemistry in mice.

-Results of these projects have been presented by students at national conferences of the Society for Research on Biological Rhythms and the Society for Neuroscience, and have been published or submitted for publication in neuroscience journals.
-Students working on these projects are pursuing careers in research, graduate school, medicine, and pharmaceutical industry.
+Results of these projects have been presented by students at national conferences of the Society for Research on Biological Rhythms and the Society for Neuroscience, and have been published or submitted for publication in various physiology and neuroscience journals.
+Students working on these projects are pursuing careers in research, graduate school, medicine, the pharmaceutical industry and others.

 Research Funding